xinychen/Tensor4ML/README.md

 We conduct extensive experiments on some real-world data sets:

+  - Middle-scale data sets:
+    - [PeMS (P)](https://github.com/VeritasYin/STGCN_IJCAI-18) registers traffic speed time series from 228 sensors over 44 days with 288 time points per day (i.e., 5-min frequency).
+The tensor size is **228 x 288 x 44**.
+    - [Guanghzou (G)](https://doi.org/10.5281/zenodo.1205228) contains traffic speed time series from 214 road segments in Guangzhou, China over 61 days with 144 time points per day (i.e., 10-min frequency).
+The tensor size is **214 x 144 x 61**.
+    - [Electricity (E)](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014) records hourly electricity consumption transactions of 370 clients from 2011 to 2014.
+We use a subset of the last five weeks of 321 clients in our experiments.
+The tensor size is **321 x 24 x 35**.

   - [Large-scale PeMS traffic speed data set](https://doi.org/10.5281/zenodo.3939792) registers traffic speed time series from 11160 sensors over 4/8/12 weeks (for PeMS-4W/PeMS-8W/PeMS-12W) with 288 time points per day (i.e., 5-min frequency) in California, USA.
-You can download this data set and place it at the folder of `datasets`.
+You can download this data set and place it at the folder of `../datasets`.

+    - Data size:
+      - PeMS-4W: **11160 x 288 x 28** (contains about 90 million observations).
+      - PeMS-8W: **11160 x 288 x 56** (contains about 180 million observations).
     - Data path example: `../datasets/California-data-set/pems-4w.csv`.
     - Open data in Python with `Pandas`: